junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I need your bow," Metatron cuts straight.

 "What?
 No!"
-Gail tries to break free of his hold, but Metatron has grabbed her wrist.
-"Let me go," she glances at the bar's direction.
+Gail tries to break free of his hold, but Metatron has grabbed her wrist tight.
+As a scribe, it does come with some power perk, for example some pure angelic strength, and those extra knowledge, and also for example, the immunity to some average sigils.

+"Let me go," the Cupid glances at the bar's direction.
 "I have job to do."

 "Not anymore, sweetheart," Metatron grins at her.
 "Your job's done."